logo for my-favorite-camping-store.com

 Perfect for Lightweight Travelers

-If you are traveling light, with a small pack, a down sleeping bag is very ideal.
+If you are traveling light, with a small pack, a down sleeping bag is ideal.
 The lightweight down is just right for small, short people who need a smaller pack.
 It's perfect for kid sleeping bags.

 Down Sleeping Bag